mochoabuilds/-cognition-/README.md

 	* 640 x 480
 	* Audio: YES

+## 3.5 SYSTEM ARCHITECTURE

-## 3.5 NETWORK ARCHITECTURE
+## 3.6 NETWORK ARCHITECTURE

-## 3.6 IMPLEMENTATION
+## 3.7 IMPLEMENTATION

 ## 4 EXPERIMENTS

-* In this section we explore the generalizability of networks on different benchmark data sets.
+* In this section we explore the accuracy/generalizability of AI models on different benchmark data sets.

 ## 4.1 UCF-101 DATASET